 The best accessory to complement your winter outfit in Japan are some comfortable and fashionable boots.
-Aren’t these boots gorgeous?
-I especially love the color as it is uncommon as opposed to the camel browns and blacks.
+I especially love this brown shade as it is uncommon as opposed to the camel browns and blacks.
 However, they have those as well!
-The soles are traction so in the event of a rainfall, you don’t have to worry about slipping or skidding.
+The soles are traction so in the event of rainfall, you don’t have to worry about slipping or skidding.

 To complement the color for women, I found these Classic Winter Boots for men that are also available in a range of colors.
 Find them here.